"The Odd Likeliness of Ordinary Miracles"

 “Raku” refers to an alternative method of firing ceramics.
 It is a traditional tea-cup making technique in Japan (involving throwing, glazing and plunging the incandescent pot into water), as well as this method adopted and transformed by Paul Soldner (see quote below).
 Raku kilns are fuelled with gas or wood and are often quite make-shift, as they are made to suffer repeated thermal shocks and the side-effects thereof.

-A Raku firing is somewhat akin to a ritual.
-After glazing, the actual firing process takes about an hour, so the gratification is relatively instantaneous.
-Objects are taken out of a hot kiln (about 950°C) when they are still incandescent, (which is fascinating to see).
-Many things happen to the pieces at this moment, they can be blackened in saw-dust, their glaze can crackle and ‘sing’ or undergo a reduction reaction rendering metallic finishes.
+A Raku firing is also somewhat akin to a ritual.
+After glazing, the actual firing process takes about an hour, before the objects are taken out of a hot kiln (about 950°C) when they are still incandescent, which is very exciting to behold.
+With the thermal shock many things can happen to the pieces at this moment, they can be blackened in saw-dust, their glaze can crackle and ‘sing’ or undergo a reduction reaction rendering metallic finishes...

 The pieces then cool off, the effects are trapped and the result is handed over to the odd and spirited likeliness of ordinary miracles.